Toddy Stewart started his career as a busboy in a Croatian restaurant at the age of 13.

 His dog likes him well enough, I'm pretty sure.

 He’s not made an expertise of public speaking, but in 2018 he joined an expert panel at Advertising Week New York talking about how to make things for a variety of digital destinations and at the 2019 version of SXSW, he found himself on an expert panel conversing about how to make the advertising industry more inclusive.
 At some point he spoke to Ad Forum about ways to think about fostering diversity and curiosity in business and was recently asked by Creativepool to make sense of Picture Farm.

 He is, or tries to be, a “surfer,” having brought the nagging habit to New York with him from California.
 Subsequently, for twelve or so years, he maintained a blog about not surfing called The Endless Bummer, and co-curates and co-produces the yearly surfboard design symposium It Doesn’t Not Work, about which he spoke to the magazines Huck Magazine and Fly Black Bird.
-He’s also been interviewed by the Swell Season surf podcast and was featured in a coffee table book about New York & New Jersey surfers titled Ice Cream Headaches.
+He was featured in a coffee table book about New York & New Jersey surfers, Ice Cream Headaches.

-His father-in-law gave him a very nice Spanish guitar he'd like to learn how to play.
+His father-in-law gave him a very nice Spanish guitar he'd like to learn how to play while he is currently trying to figure out how to modify a sidewalk sale five-string banjo to Ukulele tuning.
 He tweets his dreams when he can remember them.
 He has a plein air painting easel he'd like to employ.